Martyn's Law: the SIA's new regulatory role

 The Terrorism (Protection of Premises) Act requires the production of two separate pieces of statutory guidance, which are:

-• operational guidance from the SIA which will set out how the regulator will discharge its duties
+- guidance from the SIA which will set out how the SIA will exercise its regulatory functions on Martyn’s Law including its investigatory powers

 The role of the regulator is to provide advice on and ensure compliance with the regulatory requirements of the legislation, supporting those responsible for qualifying premises and events to meet their obligations and determine what reasonably practicable procedures and measures should be put in place.

 The SIA is working closely with the Home Office on the preparation work for the new duty and its new role as the Martyn’s Law regulator.
-There will be joint outreach and engagement with stakeholders during this period as the preparation work progresses.
+Joint outreach and engagement with stakeholders, primarily premises and events in scope of Martyn’s Law, is already underway and will increase during this period as the preparation work progresses.

-In the meantime, premises and events seeking to prepare for Martyn’s Law can access free technical guidance and operational advice on protective security on the National Protective Security Authority and ProtectUK websites.
+In the meantime, premises and events seeking to prepare for Martyn’s Law should access free technical guidance and operational advice on protective security on the National Protective Security Authority and ProtectUK websites.

 Along with the Home Office and ProtectUK, the SIA does not endorse any third-party products or providers that claim to ensure a premises or location can comply with Martyn’s Law.

-For more detailed information on Martyn’s Law and the role of the regulator please go to the Home Office factsheets about Martyn’s Law.
+For more detailed information on Martyn’s Law please go to the Home Office factsheets about Martyn’s Law.